adedomin/csc341-project/gym.md

                                    customer is up to date with payment Determined by since field in parent
                                    and last_pay date

-fees        derived     n/a        Amount derived from the formula:
-                                   BASE_CHARGE + Session(s)
 ----------- ----------- ---------- -----------------------------------

 : Customer entity